 The 55-year-old Nicosia, who is charged with two counts of aggravated battery to victim over 60, two counts aggravated battery in a public place and one hate crime, is due back in court Oct.
 7. He remains free on $90,000 bail and could receive up to 24 years in prison if convicted on all charges although prosecutors said it’s more likely he would receive no more than eight years in prison since Nicosia does not have a prior criminal record.

-Prosecutors said Nicosia got angry with Hubbard for smoking too close to him outside the Daley Center, and that’s when he allegedly hit and spit on her and called her Rosa Parks.
+Prosecutors said Nicosia got angry with Hubbard for smoking too close to him outside the Daley Center, and that’s when he allegedly hit and spit on her.

-“We got you now!
-Let’s see you get away this time,” said Zakiyyah S. Muhammad, a Hubbard supporter, who has attended every court hearing.
-“There’s no way we (black community) are going to let this slide.
+“There’s no way we are going to let this slide.
 What he did was not only criminal but also disrespectfully and we will make sure he pays for it,” said Zakiyyah S. Muhammad, a Hubbard supporter.

 Nicosia declined comment.